The Key Steps in Planning Your Dream Wedding

 Launch Your Wedding Website

 As soon as you’ve announced your engagement, you can launch your wedding website.
-However, it is often easier to wait until you have some specific details confirmed.
-Work with your wedding planner or with a trusted friend to add information as it becomes available – everything from the schedule of events to links to your registry can be included.
+However, it is often easier to wait until you have some specific details like the venue(s) and date confirmed.
+Work with your wedding planner or with a trusted friend to add information as it becomes available – everything from the schedule of events to links to your registry should be included.

 Shop for the Wedding Attire